This mayo-less potato salad with capers and dill is a low-effort, high-impact summer side perfect for any cookout or barbecue.

 Description

 This no-mayo herbed potato salad features dill, capers, and garlic.
-Make it for your next picnic or barbecue!
+A bright summer side dish everyone will love.

 Ingredients